 - Save money by negotiating lower rates with your cell phone provider.
 We saved an additional $15 a month by talking to the retention department.

 - My husband has a smart phone and uses Google Voice instead of paying for a texting plan.
 It has its quirks, but it is fine for his needs.

 - Use a dumb phone.
 I’ve occasionally thought about getting a smart phone over the years but it’s something I can’t justify doing right now.
 An extra $15 to $30 a month might not seem like a lot, but all those things add up so I keep my basic talk only phone.
 (Yes, I even have texting turned off).
 Maybe after we get our house paid off or our income increases I’ll reconsider, but right now it works.

 - 3 years later and I now have a smart phone.
 It wouldn’t have happened except that I was needing a new phone and we found a great deal and a new affordable plan.

 10. DIY Lawn Care and Pest Control

-Okay, so honestly weeds in the yards are something that don’t really bother me.
+Okay, so honestly weeds in the yard are something that doesn’t really bother me.
 Let them grow.
 (Bonus: it would mean no toxic chemicals I have to worry about.)
 My husband, on the other hand, can’t stand them.
 Plus it makes all your the people in your neighborhood upset if you don’t take care of your yard.
 Instead of paying a lawn care company to come take care of it, he went to the local lawn and garden store and got their recommendation on what to use and when.
 It takes a couple hours a few times a year but it saves a lot of money and we can put the money saved toward something else.